TerrellAW/TerrellAW/README.md

 ## About Me

 I love learning and trying new things in Software Development.
-Right now I'm creating a Font and working on a game engine.
+Right now I'm creating a font and working on a game engine.

 ## Technologies & Tools